sakhmatd/rogueutil/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Contains parts from rlutil by Tapio Vierros licensed under WTFPLv2.
+Contains many parts from rlutil by Tapio Vierros licensed under WTFPLv2.

 # CREDITS
-Many thanks to Tapio Vierros ([@tapio](https://github.com/tapio)) for making the original rlutil and individual contributors submitting PRs to the project that I have merged into Rogueutil.
+Many thanks to Tapio Vierros ([@tapio](https://github.com/tapio)) for making the original rlutil and all of rlutil's individual contributors.

+If you worked on rlutil and want an individual acknowledgement, please let me know.

+# CONTRIBUTING
+Contributions are welcome no matter who you are and where you come from.

+When submitting PRs, please maintain the [coding style](https://suckless.org/coding_style/) used for the project.
+This project uses [Doxygen](http://doxygen.nl/) for documentation, when adding new methods, please document them.